algosup/2023-2024-project-2-x86-retrogaming-team-4/documents/technical/technical-specifications.md

 | 18           |1|
 | 19 and after | 0|

 The ghosts start blinking 2 seconds before the ned of the fright time to indicate to the player that the game will soon be reversed to its normal state.
-If the fright time is 2 seconds or less, the ghosts already start blinking.
+If the fright time is 2 seconds or less, the ghosts blink from the start of the fright time.

 ### Score management